brent-holden/plex-systemd/README.md

 or
 http://your.hostname.here/tautulli

 You'll have to log into each service and configure the reverse proxy base URL.
+I have included a [sample nginx configuration](nginx/default.example) in this repository.
 Good luck!